yzoken99/alimukhtor/README.md

 Talking about Personal Stuffs:

-- 🌱 I’m currently focusing on and learning Web Development
+- 🌱 I’m currently working for YDISTRI company as a Ract Developer
-- 🤔 I’m looking for help with Algorithms
 - 💬 Ask me about anything, I am happy to answer
 - 📫 How to reach me: izzatillomukhtorov@gmail.com
 - ⚡ Fun fact: I code to make life easier :)